1,036 related texts · 11 related myths · Page 1 of 22

 The scene: the Israelites are in the desert, and something unusual is happening.
 Two men, Eldad and Medad, are prophesying within the camp (Bamidbar/(Numbers 11:2)7).
 A "youth" run...

-Today, let’s dive into a fascinating story from the book of Bamidbar (Numbers), specifically chapter 12, verse 10, and explore the moment Miriam, Moses' sister, is struck with tzar...
+A fascinating story from the book of Bamidbar (Numbers), specifically chapter 12, verse 10, and explore the moment Miriam, Moses' sister, is struck with tzara'at, often translated ...

 Rabbi Akiva taught that there were three things Moses could not visualize on his own, no matter how great his prophetic power.
 God had to physically point them out to him.
 The firs...

 Rabbi Eliezer preserves a stunning exchange between God and Moses at the shore of the Red Sea.
-The Israelites were trapped — the sea raging before them, the Egyptian army closing b...
+The Israelites were trapped, the sea raging before them, the Egyptian army closing be...

 The Mekhilta notices something unusual about the verse "And Moses made Israel journey from the Red Sea" (Exodus 15:22).
 Rabbi Yehoshua points out that this particular journey was i...